Saint-Nazaire: 19th century industrialisation

-At the beginning of the 19th century, the port only consisted of one simple harbour.
+At the beginning of the 19th century, the port consisted only of one simple harbour.
 As the town was so far inland, its main economy was not based on commercial fishing but on its strategic location as the lowest possible navigation point for large ships and on supplying pilots for navigation further up the Loire.
 In 1800, the parish of Saint-Nazaire had 3,216 inhabitants.

 The modern Saint-Nazaire was created by the administration of Napoleon III.
 The population of 3,216 in 1800 shows its battered history, with a mainly local (Brière), of Lower Brittany (of Morbihan in the Finistère-south), and minor representation from most other areas of France.
 From this point forward the population of Saint-Nazaire experienced exponential growth, which was reflected in its nickname of "Little Breton California", or "Liverpool of the West".

 In 1802, a road was built to develop the port, which extended by 1835 to a breakwater with a navigational lighthouse at its end.
 The development included new basins for ships to unload to barges that carried goods further up the river.
 This development moved the town into the area of the city which is now called the district of "Little Morocco".
 This development made the town the base for the passenger steamships of the Nantes–Saint-Nazaire line, as well as making the town the alternative port for ships which could not access Nantes.